 The structural organization of your school sets the first impression on your school’s culture and outcomes.

 Spruce up the schools’ physical environment.
 Upkeep and maintenance of the school building including heating, lighting, cleanliness, and availability of resources are important.

-Researchers concluded that effective class management strategies have positive outcomes on the students’ behavior and academic achievement.
+Researchers concluded that effective class management strategies have positive outcomes on students’ behavior and academic achievement.

-For example, having smaller class sizes create better student-teacher engagement and adequacy of resources.
+For example, having smaller class sizes creates better student-teacher engagement and adequacy of resources.

 Your school culture and climate have a huge impact on the general school outcomes and the whole learning experience for young people.

 For instance, let’s talk about the experience of Kristin McMillan.
 She's an Arts in Education writing resident who had an opportunity to work with some of the children benefiting from our Positive Action elementary school program.